 Above, Stella and I are having some down time waiting for the Garden Rhapsody light show to start.
 When the sky blackens these trees (pic above) come to life with a charming music and lights display.
 It’s free, casual, and you can just wander on in.
 It was just a relaxing way to cap off a big day before dinner.

 You’ve got to eat Singaporean street food.
-We ate at Satay on the Bay and it was our favourite meal of the trip.
+We dined at Satay on the Bay and it was our favourite meal of the trip.
 In Singapore, street food isn’t a high risk dining option as it can be in some Asian countries.
 They are heavily regulated by food safety operations and each stall is required to display its allocated safety grade of A, B or C.

 Sorry if you’re hungry as you read this, I’m still on food.
 On day two, we experienced an authentic Singaporian breakfast called Ya Kun.
 This it when it really sucks being gluten intolerant.
 It’s made up of a type of toast with a jam that’s made with coconut, egg white, and sugar.
 Paddy and Michael both overate.
 They have slow off switches when it comes to food.
 It’s called gluttony.
 Michael and I also tried a traditional Singaporean cup of coffee that was surprisingly delicious.

 I think we saw Singapore from every possible angle.
-The above pic was the view from Marina Sands Bay Skypark observation deck, which is that crazy impressive hotel building whose rooftop mimics the shape of a ship.
+The above pic was the view from Marina Sands Bay Skypark observation deck, which is that crazy impressive hotel building who’s rooftop mimics the shape of a ship.
 It actually looks like a ship is sitting on top of a really tall building and with this A-M-A-Z-I-N-G pool, below.
 You are required to be a hotel guest to swim in the pool BTW but we were happy just to see this impressive piece of engineering.

-We ate lunch at Long Beach Seafood Restaurant at Dempsey Hill, we’re we flung our food around in honour of Chinese New Year.
+We ate lunch at Long Beach Seafood Restaurant at Dempsey Hill, where we flung our food around in honour of Chinese New Year.
 I’m not sure exactly why this is a thing but if we’re told to throw some food around and be really obnoxious about it, we’re not going to argue.

 At Jurong Bird Park we watched a live bird show where extrovert, Paddy was thrilled to play a role.

-We were fortunate to visit to visit Singapore during Chinese New Year, which was actually just a coincidence.
-It’s both a good and bad time to visit.
-Many shops and restaurants are shut over this period so if you’re a keen shopper don’t visit Singapore over Chinese New year.
+We were fortunate to visit Singapore during Chinese New Year, which was actually just a coincidence.
+It’s both, a good and bad time to visit.
+Many shops and restaurants are shut over this period so if you’re a keen shopper don’t visit Singapore over Chinese New Year.
 For us, it was ideal timing, as our activities were family focused, which didn’t allow for my type of shopping anyway and it allowed us to experience the best Singapore style celebrations.
 I mean, if you’re going to experience a new culture in a new city the best way to do it is to witness how its people celebrate.